devitocodes/devito/benchmarks/user/README.md

 *   `--point-runtime` (bool switch): Annotate points with the runtime value.
 *   `--section <str>`:  The code section for which the roofline is produced.
+        An Operator consists of multiple sections.
+Each section typically comprises a loop nest and a sequence of equations.
+Different sections are created for logically-distinct parts of the computation (finite-difference stencils, boundary conditions, interpolation, etc.).
+        The naming convention is `sectionX`, where `X` is a progress id (`section0`, `section1`, ...).
+In the generated code the beginning and the end of a section are marked with suitable comments.
+Currently, there is no way other than looking at the generated code to understand which section the user-provided equations belong to.

 To obtain the DRAM bandwidth of a system, we advise to use [STREAM](http://www.cs.virginia.edu/stream/ref.html).